-The way in which the REF exercise is conducted overlooks many of the people who are vital to the success of research.
+The ways in which the research impact is judged overlooks many of the people who are vital to the success of research.

 The hidden REF will celebrate all research outputs and recognise everyone who contributes to their creation.
-We will start with the categories of output used by the REF but, over the course of the next few months, we will ask the research community to suggest new categories that have previously been overlooked.
-If these new categories are popular, they will be adopted by the hidden REF.
+We started with the categories of output used by the REF and, over the course of 2020, we added suggestions from the research community for new categories that have previously been overlooked.

 Anyone who works in a UK research institution (e.g. universities and research laboratories) can submit to the hidden REF.
 Submissions are typically a 300 word summary of the output (more details will be released as we gain a better understanding of the output categories).
 The submissions will be judged by panels of experts drawn from the research community.